crispinprojects/talkcalendar/README.md

 The word dictionary of my word concatenation speech synthesizer  is small (a few hundred words).
 Generic words have been chosen to enable  short descriptive event titles to be used and readout with the date and time.
 I have recently been adding some common English first names to the dictionary so that it is possible to readout a first name and birthday e.g. "Fred birthday" in an effort to personalise a calendar entry.
 Of course a generic title such as "Uncle birthday" or "Birthday reminder" can be used instead.
 Many first names have not yet been implemented and so this feature is far from complete.

 The advantage of using my own built-in speech synthesizer is that Talk Calendar can be compiled without any external speech synthesizer dependencies.
-If your distro supports [libFlite](https://packages.debian.org/bookworm/libflite1) you may want to use the Flite shared library version of Talk Calendar which can be found [here](https://github.com/crispinprojects/talkcalendar-libflite).
-This integrates the Flite speech synthesizer shared library into Talk Calendar and provides enhanced speech functionality.

-The speech synthesizer code is work in progress and under development.
+I am working on a development version of Talk Calendar which uses eSpeak.
+The package search site [pkgs.org](https://pkgs.org/) shows that eSpeak and eSpeak-ng are widely available in Linux distributions.
+I have received github warnings that the chipmunk voice file that is currently used by Talk Calendar exceeds their file upload limits and so using eSpeak maybe the best option for the future development of Talk Calendar.

 ### Audio Thread